barelk/SyslogToXml/README.md

        {$secEvents.Events[$num]|Out -File -FilePath <string>\file.txt}
        }

-	You can also filter by a specific event code/version by adding following condition: if($secEvents.Events[$num].Version -eq 1 -and $secEvents.Events[$num].Id -eq 4624)
+	You can also filter by a specific event code/version by adding the following condition: if($secEvents.Events[$num].Version -eq 1 -and $secEvents.Events[$num].Id -eq 4624)